 Previous LAUNCH participants commented, “Making connections with people was what I was looking for.
 It made the transition easier to college life!”
 “It helped me feel ahead of the game, as far as connections with other people, knowing the campus, and knowing what facilities are available to us students.”

 To participate in LAUNCH 2015 you must be assigned to the Business Learning Community and complete the LAUNCH registration form.
-(Watch for registration to become available when your room assignment has been made.)
 A cost of $30 will be applied to your student account for participation in this program.
 Mark your calendar for LAUNCH 2015 on August 20-22, 2015.